shamansir/shamansir.github.io/Blog/drafts/_ui-layouts-in-purescript.md

 So, when you have defined your layout, call the `layout` function, which is a verb in this case, and you'll have the calculated rectangles in place.

 You may unwrap the tree in any way you like, for example make it into an array.
-The calculations are already made, so the order is not important anymore, as well as parent-child relations (if you need it for something else, I recommend to prefer to use `Play a` structure over `Layout a`):
+The calculations are already made, so the order is not important anymore, as well as parent-child relations (if you need the order for something else, I recommend to prefer to use `Play a` structure over `Layout a`):

 ```
 TODO